DashboardCode/BsMultiSelect/README.md

 * Badge style.

 This plugin doesn't have its own styles.
-This was a clear goal but unfrtunatly it can be achived by a trick.
-Not all bootstrap styles varibales can be accessed from a plugin.
+This was a clear goal but unfrtunatly it can be achived only by a trick.
+Not all bootstrap styles varibales can be accessed from a plugin as classes, therefore we need javascript help.
+Those variables are:

 * form control's min-height; default value is "calc(2.25rem + 2px)",